parapluu/encore/README.md

 This will compile the file -- and run it.

-You can find some files in the [https://github.com/parapluu/mylittlepony/tree/master/programs](programs) directory
+You can find some example programs in the [https://github.com/parapluu/mylittlepony/tree/master/programs](programs) directory.

+Have fun!